-I use this this video camera* and an external microphone but I have also used my iPad and no microphone in a quite room.
+I use this * and an external microphone but I have also used my iPad and no microphone in a quite room.
 They both work fine for the type of quality I’m prepared to go for.

 Get a bigger budget

 The best way to manage your project budget for communications is to get a bigger budget.
 You might not know what you want to do at the start of your proejct but you can guarantee you’ll be doing something.

 Put some money aside when you create your project budget for communications.
 Even a small amount can be useful to handle the unexpected costs of having to hire a meeting room to give a presentation to key stakeholders or something like that.

 Talk to your project sponsor when the project begins and explain why it’s so important to share positive messages about your project.
 A reminder: it’s because: